Job Overview¶

 Job Status |

 Indicates whether or not the job is active.
 If the job is active it will show up in the dropdown menus of the NIM Connectors.
-This allows studios to manage/limit the projects visible independent of the project status. |
+This allows studios to manage/limit the job’s visibility independent of the job status. |

 Bidding Location |

 In facilities where one location / department may be bidding a job and another doing the actual work, NIM offers a way to define this.
-The bidding studio is the location that bid the project, based on the list of locations in Admin > Locations. |
+The bidding location is the location that bid the job, based on the list of locations available in Admin > Locations. |

 Assigned Location |

-The location assigned to do the work based on the list of locations in Admin > Locations. |
+The location assigned to do the work based on the list of locations available in Admin / Locations.
+The assigned location is used when allocating job actuals to a specific location in the studio actualizations. |

 Private |